tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 			 - what can u tell,
 		 - meet an npc leader of the military that needs to be killed
  - travel section
- - Get to the staging ground?
+ - look in on staging ground

 ## ACT III